Benefits of reflexology for infertility, conception and IVF

 By massaging these points in a reflexology treatment, the body can unblock energy pathways and regain its natural balance, heal itself and support the healing of issues affecting conception.

 Having regular reflexology can be especially beneficial for those suffering fertility problems.
 It can help hormonal imbalances, regulate the menstrual cycle and relieve the anxiety of being unable to think of anything other than having a baby.

-It is a great aid for IVF treatment too, and an experienced reflexologist will know how to do a treatment that does not interfere with the hormonal treatment during IVF.
-A regular treatment is needed because if the person is relaxed and more positive (and they are doing something to help the IVF work) that is all good.
+It is an excellent aid for IVF treatment too, and an experienced reflexologist will know how to do a treatment that does not interfere with the hormonal treatment during IVF.
+Regular treatment is needed because it can help to keep the person relaxed and more positive.
 The reflexology treatment also puts the body in prime condition to receive and fertilise the eggs.

-A two-year clinical trial is the result of 13 women in a trial group with a range of fertility problems falling pregnant after having reflexology.
+Science supports the efficacy of reflexology for fertility - it has been investigated in an approved medical trial in the UK.
+The two-year clinical trial resulted in 13 women falling pregnant after having reflexology in a trial group of 26 (all with a range of fertility problems).
 That was 50% of the group and some got pregnant very quickly and felt it was because they felt more positive and that the reflexology treatment helped their body prepare for conception.
 One example had been trying for four years and was pregnant within four months.
 The other bonus is that, unlike drugs, it does not increase multiple pregnancies.

 Currently, one in seven couples suffers from infertility, and 30% of those are not producing eggs.
 Reflexology can be used for most of the cycle but may be most helpful between menstruation and ovulation and it would be best then in pregnancy to work with a reflexologist.